-ARB has indicated that they expect portions of this ATCM (e.g., fuel standards, recordkeeping and reporting) to apply to OCS operations and that they will be submitting the ATCM to the EPA for inclusion into Part 55.
+ARB has indicated that they expect portions of this ATCM (e.g., fuel standards, recordkeeping and reporting) to apply to OCS operations.
+ARB will have to submit the ATCM to the EPA for inclusion into 40 CFR Part 55 for the ATCM to apply on the OCS.